syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 _events?.notifyListeners(CalendarDataSourceAction.remove,
     <Appointment>[removeAppointment]);

 {% endhighlight %}
 {% endtabs %}

 #### Reset Action

-Due to reset the appointments in the datasource, we need to notify the data source changes.
+When the appointments are reset from the data source, the notify listener is triggered.

 {% tabs %}
 {% highlight dart hl_lines="1 2 3" %}